-In terms of effective maintenance, we have made progress through a thorough examination of our installations to identify redundant or obsolete parts and dead-end piping.
-We have also adapted our operations and behaviour to reduce our overall energy use and avoid consumption peaks.
-For example, we have introduced phased start-ups within our production, so as to avoid peaks in energy use.
+we have made progress through Minimising the use of energy a thorough examination of our In order to reduce our energy installations to identify redundant or consumption, we are upgrading our obsolete parts and dead-end piping. buildings and installations to make We have also adapted our operations them more energy efficient.
+Since and behaviour to reduce our overall 2015, we foresaw 273 projects of energy use and avoid consumption which 173 have been implemented peaks.
+For example, we have as of today.
+All of these actions introduced phased start-ups within have resulted in combined energy our production, so as to avoid peaks savings of approximately 11,000 in energy use.
+MWh.